Mid112/Project-Starter/README.md

 - **Who** will use it?
 > The reading pal is for passionate reader who love to read, sometimes a bit too much.
 It will help <br>
-> reader stay focused and encourage a better reading experience through a disciplined goal.
+> readers stay focused and encourage a better reading experience through a disciplined goal.
 The <br>
 > ability to record things like ranks, quotes and notes will be much better than scattered <br>
 > documentations.
 All readers will find it useful to explore their preference through genres they <br>
 > made known through books read in each genre.
->
->

 - **Why** is this project of interest to you?
 > This project is especially interesting to a reader like me, since having to write TO-READ book <br>